raphaelvallat/yasa/README.rst

 Development
 ~~~~~~~~~~~

-YASA was created and is maintained by `Raphael Vallat <https://raphaelvallat.com>`_, a former postdoctoral researcher in `Matthew Walker's lab <https://www.humansleepscience.com/>`_ at UC Berkeley.
+* YASA was created and is maintained by `Raphael Vallat <https://raphaelvallat.com>`_, a former postdoctoral researcher in `Matthew Walker's lab <https://www.humansleepscience.com/>`_ at UC Berkeley.
 Contributions are more than welcome so feel free to contact me, open an issue or submit a pull request!

   To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/yasa>`_.

   Note that this program is provided with NO WARRANTY OF ANY KIND.

+* YASA Flaskified is a web-based tool built on YASA that allows EEG analysis through a browser interface.
+It requires deployment on a server, which can be done using the preconfigured scripts available in the repository.
+For more details, visit the **[YASA Flaskified GitHub repository](https://github.com/bartromb/YASAFlaskified)**.

 Citation
 ~~~~~~~~